VWeiTech/my-website/docs/AWS-SAA/wrong-problem-collection.md

   identified as low-reputation, or that are known or suspected to be associated with malware or botnets.
 - Amazon Redshift is better suited for analytical queries and is not optimized for real-time sentiment analysis.
 This solution introduces higher costs and complexity compared to using Amazon Comprehend and DynamoDB.
+- RDS automated backups support up to 35 days of retention and point-in-time recovery.
+AWS Backup can retain backups for 120 days, it cannot directly handle point-in-time recovery, which requires native RDS automated backups.
+- You cannot configure a multi-AZ DB instance to run in another Region, it must be in the same Region but in a different Availability Zone.
+- You cannot create an RDS Read Replica of a database that is running on Amazon EC2.
+You can only create read replicas of databases running on Amazon RDS.
+- Amazon CloudFront cannot be configured with “a pair of static IP addresses
+- NLB is not optimized for traffic inspection.
+Additionally, VPC peering lacks centralized management and scalability for large organizations.
+- VPC endpoints do not inherently support routing all traffic through a centralized appliance and lack the capability for deep packet inspection.
+- Lambda@Edge is not used to direct traffic to on-premises origins.
+- You cannot use self-signed certificates with RDS.
+- Amplify is better suited for modern full-stack applications, not static web hosting.
+- The AWS Storage Gateway Tape Gateway enables you to replace using physical tapes on premises with virtual tapes in AWS without changing existing backup workflows.
+Tape Gateway emulates physical tape libraries, removes the cost and complexity of managing physical tape infrastructure, and provides more durability than physical tapes.
+- EventBridge is not suitable for handling high-frequency batch image processing tasks.
+AWS Lambda’s limitations also make it unsuitable for this scenario.
+- detailed monitoring provides metrics at 1-minute intervals, which allows the operations team to quickly detect and analyze potential bottlenecks during the sales event.
+CloudWatch natively supports metrics for both EC2 and RDS.
+- Amazon Kinesis Data Streams should be used for near-real time or real-time use cases instead of Amazon SQS.
+- You do not need to use the SCT as you are migrating into the same destination database engine (RDS is just the platform).
+- AWS Direct Connect is used for establishing private connections between on-premises environments and AWS, not for connecting to third-party SaaS providers within AWS.
+- AWS Glue simplifies ETL workflows and supports attaching security configurations to enforce client-specific encryption with KMS keys.
+- stopping operations ensures a clean cutover process, allowing the organization to launch the migrated instances in AWS with minimal disruption to business operations.
+- Systems Manager Agent is useful for post-migration operations and management, it is not directly involved in the lift-and-shift migration process.
+- Use AWS Compute Optimizer for recommendations on EC2 instances and Auto Scaling groups.
+Use Amazon Data Lifecycle Manager to evaluate cost optimizations for the EBS volumes: This requires separate configurations for different resources, increasing complexity compared to a single AWS Compute Optimizer setup.
+- Regional Reserved Instances is incorrect.
+This type of reservation does not reserve capacity.
+- You cannot use Amazon EFS for Windows instances as this is not supported.
+- IRSA = IAM roles for service accounts